Start Here

 This is not a set of independent posts.

-Each one builds on the previous.
+Each layer builds on the previous:

 If something feels unclear: